javabeanman/Fleet-Management/README.md

 ## TO DO LIST:

-- Single responsibility will be provided (currently nested), methods will be reduced to sub-methods with their definitions.
+- Single responsibility will be provided (currently nested), methods will be reduced to sub-methods with their definitions. ✔️(done)

 - All tests will be written(unit + integration)

 - Infrastructure for Message Brokers will be prepared, and Kafka will be added.

+Copyright (C) 2022 Mücahid Yılmaz